halcyon/www.mohnani-group.com/about.md

 ![The World](../img/world.gif "The World"){:style="float: left; margin-right: 1em;"}

-Our trading experience in over 70 countries over the past sixty-five years gives us an enormous reservoir of expertise, knowledge and contacts.
+Our trading experience in over 70 countries over the past seventy years gives us an enormous reservoir of expertise, knowledge and contacts.
 We have the business expertise, language skills, physical and financial facilities, and experience to serve you in Japan.